gijswijs/gijswijs.github.io/_src/posts/new-post.md

 <!-- more -->
 NeumannSsg is built with Javascript and runs completely in the browser.
 And it runs Github Pages from the master branch.
+And it runs n the browser...
+A itb